shubhamrpatel/Advance-Data-Science/Readme.md

 ## INFO 7390 Advance DataScience and Architecture
-The repository consists of all the assignmnet and final project we have done in Spring2018 semester at Northeastern University under professor <Bold>Srikanth Krishnamurthy</>.
+The repository consists of all the assignmnet and final project we have done in Spring2018 semester at Northeastern University under professor Srikanth Krishnamurthy.